airnativeextensions/nativeextensions-documentation/docs/permissions/index.md

 Identical code base can be used across all platforms allowing you to concentrate on your application and not device specifics.

-We provide complete guides to get you up and running with asset selection quickly and easily.
+We provide complete guides to get you up and running with runtime permissions quickly and easily.

 ### Features